whiplashoo/split-image/README.md

 ## Quickly split an image into rows and columns (tiles).

-[split-image](https://pypi.org/project/split-image/) is a Python package that you can use from the command line to split an image into tile.
+[split-image](https://pypi.org/project/split-image/) is a Python package that you can use from the command line to split an image into tiles.

 <p align="center">
 <img width="75%" src="https://user-images.githubusercontent.com/9117427/130825947-e78c4d15-6a89-40f8-9aa1-ddfa3b23779c.png"/>